Tchocorpse/crud_test_task/README.md

 # crud_test_task

 ## Prerequsites
 Developed and tested in Linux (Ubuntu) environment only.
-Requires `git` and `docker` to be installed.
+Requires `git`, `docker` and `docker-compose` version 1.29 or higher to be installed.

 ## Project setup and dev server
 ```